OzymandiasTheGreat/articles/backup-server/article.md

 Now we need to set up the router.
 At the very least you want to assign a static internal IP to the server so you can easily connect to it.
 If you want to back up over the internet, you also need to set up port forwarding.

 Unfortunately, every router is quite different.
-Because of that, we'll cover [DD-WRT](https://dd-wrt.com/) which is an open source alternative router firmware.
+Because of that, we'll cover [DD-WRT](https://dd-wrt.com/) which is an open-source alternative router firmware.
 The steps you need to take will probably differ but should be similar enough.

 First, log in to your router.
 The IP you need to enter into your browser will differ based on your router model and router settings but you can google that.